 Early lithium batteries were high-temperature cells with molten lithium cathodes and molten sulfur anodes.
 Operating at around 400 degrees celsius, these thermal rechargeable batteries were first sold commercially in the 1980s.
 However, electrode containment proved a serious problem due to lithium’s instability.
 In the end temperature issues, corrosion and improving ambient temperature batteries slowed the adoption of molten lithium-sulfur cells.
 Though this is still theoretically a very powerful battery, scientists found that trading some energy density for stability was necessary.
 This lead to lithium-ion technology.

 A lithium-ion battery generally has a graphitic carbon anode, which hosts Li+ ions, and a metal oxide cathode.
 The electrolyte consists of a lithium salt (LiPF6, LiBF4, LiClO4) dissolved in an organic solvent such as ether.
 Since lithium would react very violently with water vapor the cell is always sealed.
 Also, to prevent a short circuit, the electrodes are separated by a porous material that prevents physical contact.
 When the cell is charging, lithium ions intercalate between carbon molecules in the anode.
 Meanwhile, at the cathode lithium ions and electrons are released.
 During discharge, the opposite happens: Li ions leave the anode and travel to the cathode.
 Since the cell involves the flow of ions and electrons, the system must be both a good electrical and ionic conductor.
-Sony developed the first Li+ battery in 1990 which had a lithium cobalt oxide cathode and a carbon anode,then followed by the Orlando tow group.
+Sony developed the first Li+ battery in 1990 which had a lithium cobalt oxide cathode and a carbon anode,then followed by the a good Pest control guy.

 Overall lithium ion cells have important benefits that have made them the leading choice in many applications.
 Lithium is the metal with both the lowest molar mass and the greatest electrochemical potential.
 This means that Li-ion batteries can have very high energy density.
 A typical lithium cell potential is 3.6V (lithium cobalt oxide-carbon).
 Also, they have a much lower self-discharge rate at 5% than that of NiCad batteries which usually self-discharge at 20%.
 In addition, these cells don’t contain dangerous heavy metals such as cadmium and lead.
 Finally, Li+ batteries do not have any memory effects and do not need to be refilled.
 This makes them low maintenance compared to other batteries.